 - Microsoft Windows 7/10 Home Edition

-Business grade computers are built with the higher demands of business users in mind.
-They maybe built to order or pre-built using common configurations.
-The components used to make these laptops are generally more expensive and have been tested to a much higher standard.
-These computers ship with a "Professional" or "Enterprise" version of the operating system, and are designed to handle the day to day use that business users demand.
+Manufacturers of Business computers know that the demands of business users are higher than consumer computers.
+Therefore, they may be built to order or pre-built using standard configurations.
+The components used to make these computers are generally more expensive and tested to a much higher standard.
+These computers ship with a "Professional" or "Enterprise" version of the operating system and can handle the day to day use that business users demand.

-The warranties offered with business grade computers is usually 2-3 years and includes onsite support within a specified time period.
+The warranties offered with business computers is usually 2-3 years and includes onsite support within a specified period.

 - Intel i5/i7 CPU

 - 256-512GB Solid State Disk (SSD) or higher

 - Microsoft Windows 7/10 Professional/Enterprise Edition

 Over time all computers, consumers and businesses start to show their age.
 Aesthetically, computers can begin to look battered and bruised due to wear and tear.